hairysonpark/3menmorris/README.md

-# 3menmorris
+# 3 Men Morris
-CPSC 481-05 Group Project
-Our project is developed in Python and it takes inspiration from the code used to create the classic game Tic Tac Toe.
+CPSC 481-05 Group Project By: Kevin Nguyen, Harrison Park, Christian Verry Our project is developed in Python and it takes inspiration from the code used to create the classic game Tic Tac Toe.
 3 Men's Morris is a spin off of Tic Tac Toe and is an ancient game.
 We built an AI that utilizes the minimax with alpha beta pruning so that the user can play against a competitive opponnent.
 - It begins with our code printing out the “board” of the game and initializes a blank “board”.